Ana-Green/AIS/README.md

 Currently this targets a .NET 4.6.1 runtime environment, due to dependencies on older and third-party assemblies.

-WORK IN PROGRESS: Just a .NET REST API wrapper so far.
+Still WORK IN PROGRESS: Just a .NET REST API wrapper so far.
 Hooking up the InWorldz Cassandra support and filling in functionality.